 The most known assistants in the market such as Alexa or Siri are known by their well thought and experimented names, not as a voicebot, or a voice assistant, just Alexa...
 Even changing “Alexa” to “Hey Amazon” affects user perception.
 To avoid confusion, invest in your brand with a custom branded wake word.
 Let users call your product by your brand name, rather than a bot or assistant!
-Picovoice’s Free Tier allows users to train custom branded wake words in seconds and deploy them to the platform of choice.
+Picovoice’s Free Plan allows users to train custom branded wake words in seconds and deploy them to the platform of choice.

 Train your models and select your favorite SDK to start building your first voice feature in minutes - for free!